emmanuel-owusu/shortlink/README.md

 ### Run as Docker Container
 This section guides developers on launching the ShortLink URL-shortening service as a Docker container.

+### Running Unit Tests
+This project uses JUnit for unit testing.
+To run the tests, follow these steps:

+1. **Prerequisites:**
+* Ensure you have Java installed and configured on your system.
+You can verify this by running `java -version` in your terminal.
+* Make sure you have Gradle set up for dependency management.

+2. **Run Tests:**

+* Open a terminal and navigate to your project directory.
+* Run `gradle test`

+3. **View Results:**
+* The test results will be displayed in the terminal, indicating successful or failed tests and any associated error messages.

 ### Viewing the API Documentation
 This API provides an interactive Swagger UI for exploring available endpoints and their details.
 To access the documentation: